On this page

 Grey Nuns group study rooms

-There are 14 group study rooms available in on the first floor the Grey Nuns building:
+There are 14 group study rooms available on the first floor of the Grey Nuns building:

 The rooms with digital collaboration technology contain one table, six chairs, a 46" LCD screen with wired (HDMI, DisplayPort, DisplayPort) and wireless connections, a wide-angle USB camera and multiple power outlets.
 Read more about the group study room technology in the Grey Nuns Reading Room.